bitquery/graphql-docs/docs/Examples/Solana/transfers.md

 }
 ```

-## Largest Solana Token Transfers by Amount After a Date
+## Largest Solana Token Transfers by Amount After a Date {#largest-transfers-after-date}

 Find the biggest transfers for a specific token by sorting with `desc: "amount"`.
 Surfaces whale movements and large institutional transfers — useful for market impact analysis and whale tracking.
 [Run query](https://ide.bitquery.io/v1-top-transfers-of-a-solana-token_1).